liqotech/liqo/docs/usage/reflection.md

 ## Service exposition

 The reflection of **Service** and **EndpointSlice** resources is a key element to allow the seamless **intercommunication** between microservices spread across multiple clusters, enabling the usage of standard DNS discovery mechanisms.
-In addition, the propagation of **Ingresses** enables the definition of multiple points of entrance for the external traffic, especially when combined with additional tools such as [K8GB](https://www.k8gb.io/) (see the [global ingress example](/examples/global-ingress.md) for additional details).
+In addition, the propagation of **Ingresses** enables the definition of multiple points of entrance for the external traffic.

 ### Services